DFE-Digital/early-years-foundation-recovery/README.md

     containerised equivalent of `bin/rails console`
 - `bin/docker-rspec -f doc` runs the test suite with optional arguments, containerised equivalent of `bin/rspec`
-- `bin/docker-qa` runs the browser tests against a running production application
+- `bin/docker-qa` runs the browser tests against a running production application, a containerised equivalent of `bin/qa`

 These commands can be used to debug problems: